rgwch/webelexis/webelexis-base/readme.md

 And point your favorite browser to dist/web/index.html.
 Of course, not much will happen here.
 But if everything was okay, you should see the main-menu structure of webelexis.

-If you have vertx installed, you can also try:
+If this works, copy `webelexis-base/src/main/resources/config_sample.json` or `config_minimal.json` to `webelexis-base/cfglocal.json`.
+Edit the entries to match your system, but make sure to have a valid json-file.

+Then check if launching the whole system works:

      npm start

 This will first run build:client, then build and launch the server.
 You should then be able to point your browser to `localhost:2015`and see the life version auf webelexis (which is not much at this time).

-If this works, copy `webelexis-base/src/main/resources/config_sample.json` to `webelexis-base/cfglocal.json`.
-Edit the entries to match your system, but make sure to have a valid json-file.
-Then, relaunch the server with `npm start` from the top level directory.

 ### Folder layout